sendgrid/docs/CONTRIBUTING.md

 <a name="improvements-to-the-codebase"></a>
 ## Improvements to the Codebase

-We welcome direct contributions to the sendgrid docs code base.
+We welcome direct contributions to the SendGrid docs code base.
 Thank you!

 <a name="local"></a>